zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ### Entry into force

-These TOS shall enter into force as of 16.06.2021.
+These TOS shall enter into force as of 01.07.2022.

-Last revised: July 20, 2021
+Last revised: June 3, 2022

 ### Amendments